Cenote el pit

 • Minimum 15 years

 If you haven't been diving in more than 6 months, we strongly recommend refreshing your skills at Casa Cenote prior to other caverns.
-If you need help choosing your tour, please reach out.

 El Pit FAQs